python-hyper/h11/docs/source/api.rst

-These symbols fall into three main categories: event classes, special constants used to track different connection states, and the :class:`Connection` class.
+These symbols fall into three main categories: event classes, special constants used to track different connection states, and the :class:`Connection` class itself.
 We'll describe them in that order.

 .. _events: